Piri Reis

-Piri Reis (Pîrî Reis; born Muhiddin Piri; c.
-1470–1553) was an Ottoman Turkish cartographer, admiral, navigator, and corsair.
+Piri Reis (Pîrî Reis; born Muhiddin Piri c.
+1465–1470; died 1553) was an Ottoman Turkish cartographer, admiral, and corsair.
 He is best known for his 1513 world map and his nautical atlas, the Kitab-ı Bahriye (Book of the Sea).
-His maps combined classical sources, his own seafaring knowledge, and information from recent European discoveries.
-The 1513 world map drew international attention when rediscovered centuries later during renovations to the Topkapı Palace in Istanbul because it includes details from a now-lost map by Christopher Columbus.
+His cartography engaged more directly with the Age of Discovery than other Ottoman works from the period.
+His maps provide a glimpse into the world during a time of major geopolitical change, when the Americas were explored and the Ottoman Empire came to dominate the Eastern Mediterranean.